Ohio State vs. Michigan State NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Ohio State and its opponents have combined to score more than 68.5 points in three of 10 games this season.
+- Ohio State and its opponents have gone over the current 68.5-point total in three of 10 games this season.

-- Michigan State's games have gone over 68.5 points in three of 10 chances this season.

-- Saturday's total is 12.4 points lower than the two team's combined 80.9 points per game average.

-- The 42.7 combined points per game that these two squads have allowed this season are 25.8 fewer than the 68.5 total in this contest.
+- The two teams combine to score 80.9 points per game, 12.4 more than the over/under in this contest.

-- The Buckeyes and their opponents score an average of 63.9 points per game, 4.6 fewer than Saturday's total.
+- These two squads combine to allow 42.7 points per game, 25.8 fewer than this contest's over/under.

-- In 2021, games involving the Spartans have averaged a total of 53.8 points, 14.7 fewer than this game's set over/under.
+- Buckeyes games have an average total of 63.9 points this season, 4.6 fewer than Saturday's over/under.

+- The 68.5 total in this game is 14.7 points higher than the 53.8 average total in Spartans games this season.

 Ohio State Stats and Trends

-- Ohio State has six wins against the spread in 10 games this season.

-- So far this season, the Buckeyes have been installed as favorites by a 19-point margin or more five times and are 4-1 ATS in those matchups.
+- The Buckeyes have been favored by 19 points or more five times this season and are 4-1 ATS in those games.

-- Ohio State's games this year have gone over the point total in 60% of its opportunities (six times in 10 games with a set point total).

-- Ohio State is 6-4 against the spread and 9-1 overall this season when the team scores more than 22.5 points.
+- Ohio State is 6-4 against the spread and 9-1 overall this season when the team puts up more than 22.5 points.

-- In games that Ohio State piles up over 444.0 yards, the team is 6-4 against the spread and 9-1 overall.
+- When Ohio State amasses over 444.0 yards, the team is 6-4 against the spread and 9-1 overall.

 - The Buckeyes have turned the ball over eight times this season, eight fewer than the Spartans have forced (16).